rodneyshupe/Cookbook/Recipes/Jerky/MidwestGroundBeefJerky.rst

 Directions
 ----------

-1. In a bowl, disolve Prague Powder in water and liquid smoke.
+1. In a bowl, dissolve Prague Powder in water and liquid smoke.
 Add remaining ingredients besides ground beef and combine.
 2. Add to ground beef and mix seasonings thoroughly
 3. Using a jerky gun, load the gun with the ground beef mixture and